 Funding allocated:

-- 2026 onwards: funded directly from toll revenue
+- Over €253 million available in 2026, funded from toll revenue

 How to Pre-Calculate Your NL Toll Costs Before July 2026